-As explained above, interviews with key CFFD organizers and inter-campaign brokers will be an essential data source for network analysis.
-As such, it seems desirable to share information about this study as early as feasible, in part so that knowledgeable organizers and brokers can contribute methodological ideas to the research design.
-This early outreach should include all the divestment staffers at 350.org.
-It should also include key organizers identified in the existing literature and media coverage, including Betsy Bolton, Peter Collings, Giovanna Di Chiro, Mark Wallace, and Stephen O'Hanlon at Swarthmore;
+As explained above, interviews with key CFFD organizers and inter-campaign brokers will be an essential data source for network analysis.200 As such, it seems desirable to share information about this study as early as feasible, in part so that knowledgeable organizers and brokers can contribute methodological ideas to the research design.
+This early outreach should include all the divestment staffers at 350.org, as well as known former staffers like Becca Rast, who was their West Coast Fossil Free Organizer in 2014.
+It should also include key organizers identified in the existing literature and media coverage, including Betsy

-176 Unlike our friends in government, I can't just apply machine learning tools to all their phone and internet
+200Unlike our friends in government, I can't just apply machine learning tools to all their phone and internet traffic.

-Allyson Gross at Bowdoin; Chloe Maxmin at Harvard; Richelle Martin, Kayley Reed, and Christina Wilson at the University of New Brunswick; Lily Schwarzbaum at McGill; Alice-Anne Simard at Laval; George Hoberg and Kathryn Harrison at UBC; Cameron Fenton with the Canadian Youth Climate Coalition; and Sophie Baumert, Luke Evens, and Miriam Wilson at the University of Glasgow.
+Bolton, Peter Collings, Giovanna Di Chiro, Mark Wallace, and Stephen O'Hanlon at Swarthmore; Allyson Gross at Bowdoin; Chloe Maxmin at Harvard; Richelle Martin, Kayley Reed, and Christina Wilson at the University of New Brunswick; Lily Schwarzbaum at McGill; Alice-Anne Simard at Laval; George Hoberg and Kathryn Harrison at UBC; Cameron Fenton with the Canadian Youth Climate Coalition; and Sophie Baumert, Luke Evens, and Miriam Wilson at the University of Glasgow.
 The pinnacle objective in terms of research subjects is cooperation from organizers who are known to have worked on more than one fossil fuel divestment campaign which led to some kind of response from the authority who they were petitioning.
 This clearly includes the professional brokers discussed in RQ(B): Where success is policy diffusion between CFFD campaigns and target institutions.
 It also includes Miriam Wilson, who went from helping to organize the U of T CFFD campaign to organizing a successful campaign at the University of Glasgow, along with as-yet-undetermined brokers who customized open-source materials from the U of T CFFD campaign to divest Toronto's Trinity-St. Paul's United Church and Centre for Faith, Justice and the Arts.
-177,178 Family networks of brokers may be important.
-George Hoberg and Kathryn Harrison have been key members of the UBC effort while their daughter Sophie was a major organizer at Stanford and their son Sam was a central part of the effort at U of T. In addition to interviewing people who played a prominent role in a CFFD divestment campaign, brokers in NGOs, and volunteer brokers, it would likely be valuable to interview people who played significant roles in off-campus fossil fuel divestment, including Jeanne Moffat at Trinity-St. Paul's United Church; [TK - others]
+201,202 Family networks of brokers may be important.
+George Hoberg and Kathryn Harrison have been key members of the UBC effort while their daughter Sophie was a major organizer at Stanford and their son Sam was a central part of the effort at U of T. In addition to interviewing people who played a prominent role in a CFFD divestment campaign, brokers in NGOs, and volunteer brokers, it would likely be valuable to interview people who played significant roles in off-campus fossil fuel divestment, including Jeanne Moffat at Trinity-St.

+Paul's United Church; [TK - others]